 We aren’t even going to bother covering these various offerings.
 If you’re braving the crowds for a visit during the holiday week, you shouldn’t even consider wasting your time with anything besides the fireworks on New Year’s Eve…unless you really just hate awesome fireworks shows.

-The reason that this is now a no-brainer (it didn’t used to be) is because Disney’s Hollywood Studios is running its normal Star Wars: A Galactic Spectacular fireworks for New Year’s Eve 2017.
-This is the first time they’re doing this, so it’s unclear whether there will be a countdown at the end, but it won’t be the live band performing during the show, as it has been in the past.
+The reason that this is now a no-brainer (it didn’t used to be) is because Disney’s Hollywood Studios is running its normal projections shows for New Year’s Eve and isn’t doing anything special–aside from the dance party.
+(Sunset Season’s Greetings will also still be running for New Year’s Eve.)
 It should be slightly less crowded than Epcot (but still crowded), though.

-One thing worth noting in that list of viewing locations is the spots outside the park.
-These are busier than normal, but they’re still great alternatives.
+Speaking of going outside the parks, there are also great alternatives for fireworks viewing.
 Again, Bay Lake Tower warrants mentioning here, as the Top of the World Lounge is a fantastic, relatively uncrowded spot for fireworks.
 I captured the photo above on New Year’s Eve from there.
 This doesn’t do you much good if you’re already at Walt Disney World and aren’t staying at Bay Lake Tower on Disney Vacation Club points (it’s only open to guests staying there on December 30 and New Year’s Eve).

 However, if you are booking a trip for next year, it’s a great reason to give Bay Lake Tower serious thought.
 The other locations, like the Ticket & Transportation Center and beach of the Polynesian Resort are good alternatives if you’re not staying at Bay Lake Tower and want a less crowded vantage.